 Double room temperature, 293 K = 20 °C, and you get 586 K = 313 °C not 40 °C.

-Proportionality statements aren't as popular today in the Twenty first Century as they were in the Nineteenth Century and earlier.
+Proportionality statements aren't as popular today in the 21st century as they were in the 19th century and earlier.
 We live in an era where it's all about the equation.
 There's good and bad in this focus.
-Equations convey a lot of information in a very few symbols, which is why they're so popular, but they're also a crutch; a device used to support a weak understanding and make it seem strong.
+Equations convey a lot of information in a few symbols, which is why they're so popular, but they're also a crutch; a device used to support a weak understanding and make it seem strong.
 Equations can be used by a student with no understanding to fake competency.

 "I put the numbers into the equation and I got the right answer.
 Since I have the right answer, I am smart."